tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

     print(x)
   ```

+Now introduce `while` loops and compare them to `for` loops.

-* `For` loops loop until they've completed a decision/behavior for each element in a sequence; `while` loops loop until a condition no longer evaluates as `True`.
+* Whereas `for` loops loop until they've completed a decision/behavior for each element in a sequence, `while` loops loop until a condition no longer evaluates as `True`.

 * For example, `while` you are wearing your uniform (uniform = True), keep ringing up customers at the checkout line.